Mike Zunino Player Props: Guardians vs. Red Sox

 Mike Zunino At The Plate

-- Zunino has seven doubles, three home runs and 13 walks while batting .189.
+- Zunino is batting .186 with seven doubles, three home runs and 14 walks.

-- In 38.9% of his 36 games this season, Zunino has picked up at least one hit.
-He's also had five multi-hit games.
+- Zunino has picked up a hit in 14 of 37 games this season, with multiple hits five times.

-- He has hit a long ball in three games this season (8.3%), leaving the park in 2.4% of his trips to the plate.
+- He has homered in 8.1% of his games this season, and 2.3% of his chances at the plate.

-- In 19.4% of his games this season, Zunino has had at least one RBI.
-He's picked up more than one in 8.3% and driven in three or more of his team's runs in one contest.
+- Zunino has driven home a run in seven games this season (18.9%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.